Is it Bad to Eat Flour-based Foods at Night?

 In theory, avoiding flour-based foods at night makes sense.
-But when you want to put it in practice, it isn’t quite so easy, right?
+But putting it into practice isn’t quite so easy, right?

-Exercising helps in many aspects.
-For instance, it helps with your physical condition and reduces your weight.
+Exercising helps in many ways.
+For instance, it improves your physical condition and reduces your weight.

 Also, it acts as a stimulus for your mood.
 With half an hour per day of moderate exercise, you can control anxiety, stress, and depression.